vishakhavi/vishakhavi/README.md

 ### Hi there 👋

 - 🔭 I’m currently graduate student at Northeastern University
-- 🌱 I’m working on building skills as a Full stack developer.
+- 🌱 I’m working on building skills as a Full stack developer, devOps and backend engineer
 <br>
 ## Connect with me